 How long is the mandate in place?

-The mandate goes into effect July 24, 2020 at 8 a.m. through September 4, 2020.
+The original mandate went into effect on July 24, 2020 at 8 a.m.
+On Thursday, September 24, the mandate was extended an additional 30 days.
 The Fishers Health Department has enacted a mask mandate for a minimum of six weeks, a documented length of time to determine effectiveness.
 The Fishers Health Department Board of Health will assess the impact of the order to determine an extension at that time.

 Why did the health department decide to issue a Public Health Order for a mask mandate?